TGAC/kontaminant/Readme.md

 	 --input = File of reads in fastq or fasta format.
 If not privided, STDIN is used --file_format [FASTQ | FASTA] = Format of the reads. fasta or fastq.
-Default fastq --kmer_size = Size of the kmer in the reference file --mem_heigh = Number of buckets in hash table in bits (default 10, this is a power of 2, ie 2^mem_height).
+Default fastq --kmer_size = Size of the kmer in the reference file --mem_height = Number of buckets in hash table in bits (default 10, this is a power of 2, ie 2^mem_height).
 	 --output = A kmers file in binary format.
 To be used with the kmer_stats and kmer_contamination programs.
 	 --quality_score_offset = Offset for the fastq file.
 Default 33.
 	 --quality_score_threshold = Minimum quality across a kmer to be used